GuardianOfGods/unity-mobile-optimization/README.md

 </div>

 - To prevent **Garbage Collector** issues (CPU Spikes) in games with many spawning and destroying objects, a method called **Object Pooling** can be used. **Object Pooling** refers to creating all necessary objects beforehand and disabling/enabling them when it necessary, instead of instantiating (Instantiate() function) and destroying (Destroy() function) objects during runtime.
 - These objects can also be spawned beforehand during a loading screen and kept hidden until needed.
 This way they won’t cause performance issues when spawned during gameplay.
+- You can also wrtie pooling script or use asset in store like [LeanPool](https://assetstore.unity.com/packages/tools/utilities/lean-pool-35666)

 ### Recyclable Scroll